-FIG. 2.14.
-Detail of the gravity current passage at ISS-S. (a) Prefrontal potential temperature profile at 0705 UTC, (b) ceilometer backscatter and meridional wind profiles from the radar wind profiler, and (c) post-frontal potential temperature profile at 0740 UTC.
-Profile data is retrieved from the time-height data set.
+Fig. 2.10 Detail of the gravity current passage at ISS-S. (a) Potential temperature profile at 0705 UTC preceding the cold frontal passage, (b) ceilometer backscatter and meridional wind profiles from the radar wind profiler, and (c) post-cold frontal potential temperature profile at 0740 UTC.
+Profile data are retrieved from the time-height data set.

-FIG. 2.15.
-Vertical profiles of (a) potential temperature and (b) meridional wind launched at 1115 UTC at KSLC (solid lines) and ISS-S (dashed lines).
-The shaded triangles are estimates of the CAP depth at KSLC from the static and dynamic + static forcing.
+Fig. 2.11 Vertical profiles of (a) potential temperature and (b) meridional wind launched at 1115 UTC at KSLC (red lines) and ISS-S (black lines). (c) The pressure gradient between KSLC and ISS-S. (d) Time series of elevation corrected surface pressure for ISS-S (black) and ISFS-2 (blue).
+The raw and smoothed data are shown for each site.

-FIG. 2.16.
-Kelvin Helmholtz waves at: (a) ~1200 UTC 2 December, (b) ~0400 UTC 3 December, and (c) ~1100 UTC 3 December.
+Fig. 2.12 Kelvin Helmholtz waves at: (a) 1200 UTC 2 December, (b) 0400 UTC 3 December, and (c) 1100 UTC 3 December.
 First column: potential temperature.
 Second column: aerosol backscatter.
 Third column: wind speed.
 Last column: gradient Richardson number.
+All data are from ISS-S excepting the profile data in the first row, which is from KSLC.

-FIG. 2.17.
-Conditions at ISS-S from 0000 UTC 2 December to 1800 3 December of: (a) aerosol backscatter (shaded) with potential temperature (contours), (b) Band-pass filtered perturbations of ISS-S surface pressure (blue), and 1500-1800 m mean meridional wind (black), and potential temperature (red). (c) High-pass filtered surface pressure perturbations at each ISFS site.
+Fig. 2.13 Conditions at ISS-S from 0000 UTC 2 December to 1800 3 December of: (a) aerosol backscatter (shaded) with potential temperature (contours). (b) Band-pass filtered perturbations of ISS-S surface pressure (blue), and 1500-1800 m mean meridional wind (black), and potential temperature (red). (c) High-pass filtered surface pressure perturbations at each ISFS site.
 Curves are offset by 0.5 hPa.

-FIG. 2.18. (a) Harker's Ridge temperature profiles every 5 minutes between 0525 and 0830 UTC during the passage of one BSIW.
+Fig. 2.14 Temperature and pressure variations associated with basin-scale oscillations. (a) Harker's Ridge temperature profiles every 5 mins between 0525 and 0830 UTC during the passage of one BSIW.
 Red lines indicate the mean and extreme profiles and the dashed green lines are adiabats. (b) The surface pressure perturbation computed from temperature anomalies.

-FIG. 2.19.
-Schematic of CAP displacement.
+Fig. 2.15 Schematic of cold-air pool displacements.
 Stages described in the text.